While Flagstaff is farther away from Grand Canyon than

-Our Grand Canyon Tours from Flagstaff include all the major Grand Canyon viewpoints.
-The drive to the Canyon from "Flag" (as the locals call it) is quite scenic.
-We will have views of many dormant volcanoes, forests of
+Canyon Dave's tours from Flagstaff include all the major Grand Canyon viewpoints.
+The drive to the

+canyon from "Flag" (as the locals call it) is quite scenic.
+You will have views of many dormant volcanoes, forests of

 Ponderosa Pine, and possible sightings of pronghorn antelope.
 The antelope is Arizona's fastest and most beautiful hoofed animal